glutanimate/review-heatmap/.github/ISSUE_TEMPLATE/bug_report.md

 ```

-*Please fill details about your operating system (Windows/macOS/Linux, which version):*
+*Please fill in details about your operating system (Windows/macOS/Linux, which version):*

 - OS:
 - version: